 |Architecture||Flutter’s architecture is quite easy-to-understand and it can be followed easily even by the new developers who begin with the existing app’s code.
 With its architecture, teamwork gets easier as well as it supports Flutter’s Reactive UI approach and never comprises the framework’s performance.
 Its Dart architecture library that comes with the unidirectional data flow is stirred by Facebook Flux and RefluxJS.
 Flutter-flux implements this unidirectional data flow pattern which consists of Stores, Actions, &StoreWatchers.
 Despite being dependent upon w_flux it’s been altered to use the Flutter instead of React.||The architecture of Xamarin consists of a visual design platform to create native like apps, native library support, testing suites, & a nugget-style component store. iOS visual design is given via their IDE so to help the developers open X-Code.
 Here, the developers can use LINQ with the collections or create custom delegates & events which frees developers from Java and Objective-C constraints.||The app architecture of React Native is called Flux, which is used by Facebook to create client-side web applications.
 Each of the frameworks usually follows an MVC framework.
 Also, you must know that unidirectional data flow is a functional idea of Flux.|

-Conclusion: One thing that is vital to understand is that cross-platform frameworks are not a magic pill that would work just instantly.
-Instead, these frameworks would only work fine only when you use them with absolute awareness of each’s strengthens and limitations.
+One thing that is vital to understand is that cross-platform frameworks are not a magic pill that would work just instantly.
+Instead, these frameworks would only work fine only when you use them with absolute awareness of each’s strengths and limitations.
 Also, give attention to the fact that it is important to gather a good team of cross-platform experienced professionals, as, without their support, the journey to build cross-platform apps would be impossible.